 It’s said in yoga, that hips are the storage room for negative feelings and emotions, especially ones that are related to control.
 Hip opening poses don’t only provide release of physical tension but could also provide an emotional or energetic release.
 Hip opening yoga creates space for new beginnings.
 Hips openers give us the opportunity to find freedom in our bodies and in our expression.

 What exactly does that mean?
-If we have tight hips, are we emotionally imbalance?
+If we have tight hips, are we emotionally imbalanced?
 Do our tight hips tell us something about our ability to communicate and to express our emotions?
 Maybe.
-Or maybe we run too much or our bones structures.
+Or maybe we run too much or it’s our bones structures.

 There are over 20 muscles that cross the hip, the adductors and the abductors, the hip flexors including the iliac and psoas major muscles, also known as your iliopsoas, the rectus femoris, which is part of your quadriceps, and more.
 So we can consider any yoga poses that stretch these muscles as “hip openers.”